Dynamic Growth Throughput Benchmarks

 The benchmark results show that MemoryStreamSlim

-For security senstive applications, MemoryStreamSlim
+For security-sensitive applications, MemoryStreamSlim

 performs better in most cases when the option to zero out unused memory buffers is enabled (ZeroBuffers